RAP for Statistics

 How to get started

-Watch the coffee and coding session introducing good code practice below:
+Watch this coffee and coding session introducing good code practice, which covers:

-Then you should also watch the follow up intermediate session:
+Then you should also watch the follow up intermediate session, which covers:

 Clean code should include comments.
 Comment why you’ve made decisions, don’t comment what you are doing unless it is particularly complex as the code itself describes what you are doing.
 If in doubt, more comments are better than too few though.
 Ideally any specific comments or documentation should be alongside the code itself, rather than in separate documents.